mel-project/docs.earendil.network/en/getting-started/quick-start.md

   protocol: obfsudp
 ```

-Clients simply paste this block, with `<YOUR_IP>` replaced by your server's public IP address, into the `out_routes` section of their config file to add your relay as a neighbor.
+Replace `<YOUR_IP>` with your server's public IP address.
+Other nodes (both clients and relays) can simply paste this block into the `out_routes` section of their config file to add your relay as a neighbor.

 {% hint style="info" %}
 As a part of replay attack protection, relays using `obfsudp` only start accepting connections after they have been running for at least 60 seconds.
 To disable this, set the environment variable`SOSISTAB2_NO_SLEEP` to `1` when you start the `earendil` daemon.
 You should _not_ disable this for production relays.